Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-09-module-structure.md

 ## Read (~8 min)

-- Skim this for structure, not detail — a monorepo deploying a full agent platform with a single `terraform apply`: <https://dev.to/aws-builders/terraform-your-aws-agentcore-11kl>
+- Skim [this AgentCore monorepo walkthrough](https://dev.to/aws-builders/terraform-your-aws-agentcore-11kl) for structure, not detail — a full agent platform deployed with a single `terraform apply`.

 ## Lab (~17 min)